 How to get there: Take the 333 bus from Circular Quay or Bondi Junction.

-For accommodation, I found this top-floor paradise apartment in Bondi.
+For accommodation, I found this stunning beachside studio in Bondi.

 While the crowds of tourists can be overwhelming at Bondi, Bronte Beach, Sydney is a much more “local” beach.
 With more families in attendance, Bronte is the pick of the locals, and yet still has that fashionable surfing feel.
 The grass area is equipped with barbecues and picnics tables, making it an ideal destination for a relaxed day out.
 Bronte Beach also has an ocean pool.